 But before you start advertising, always remember to ask yourself “Am I really providing something valuable for my reader ?, Is there something new under the sun in my content ? “.
 People will trust you and purchase the products you throw at them, if the answer to the previous two questions is a resounding “Yes!”.

 When it comes to selling your own products and premium content, always remember to go above and beyond expectations of the reader.
 I’d recommend the freemium model for all your premium content.
-In a freemium model, you offer a significant chunk of your content for free, but just enough to entice someone to purchase it.
+In a freemium model, you offer a significant chunk of your content for free.
+But, you just need enough content to entice someone to purchase it.
 But if it is a digital product like for example a plugin or any other product that requires continued assistance, support and updates, then a subscription model is a better choice.

 And as for advertising on behalf of others, via any of the multiple previously discussed methods.
 Always ask yourself “Would I buy this service/product that I am recommending if I have the same requirements as my readers?”.
 It’s far easier to convince someone else to purchase something if you are convinced about the quality of product you are recommending.